alexyingchen/accessguide/content/contentcreators.md

 ### C6.
 Provide sign language interpretation of video
 > I wish they had an ASL interpreter, reading lips doesn't always work.

 Provide sign language interpretation of the audio content in videos that's pre-recorded (like movies) for deaf and hard of hearing people.
-You can use a split screen or add a smaller frame in the corner so that people can see both the content and interpreter.
+You can use a split screen or add a smaller frame in the corner.

 **Disabilities**: hearing
 **WCAG number + conformance**: 1.2.6 AAA